New York Car Insurance

 What You Need To Know About Car Insurance In New York

 Whether you live in the heart of New York City, on the shore of Lake Ontario, in the shadow of the Adirondacks, or anywhere else in the Empire State, you need to know the basics about New York car insurance coverage options.
 Take a look at the information below to keep in mind when you get a GEICO auto insurance quote.

-Top Three Things To Know About New York Auto Insurance:
+Top 3 Things To Know About Auto Insurance Coverage in New York:

 - All drivers must have up-to-date car insurance that meets the NY required insurance coverage standards.

-- If you are pulled over by the police for a traffic violation and don't have a current car insurance ID card, you could get a ticket.
+- In New York, if you are pulled over by the police for a traffic violation and don't have a current insurance ID card, you could get a ticket.

 - There are numerous NY auto insurance premium reductions or discounts available that could save you money on GEICO car insurance.
 When getting an insurance quote, you should ask about New York good driver, good student, and auto and home insurance bundling premium reductions or discounts.
 You can also save money by taking a state-approved Accident Prevention Course.

 New York is a no-fault insurance state.